Create and edit reports

 Note: If the dashboard panel derives from a pivot, you'll also lose the ability to change the panel visualization type via the dashboard when you convert it to a report.

 To convert a dashboard panel to a report

-- Icons appear at the upper right corner of each panel in the dashboard.
+1. Click Edit for the dashboard in question.
+Icons will appear at the upper right corner of each panel in the dashboard.

-- Splunk software adds the new report to the Reports listing page.
+4. Click Save when you're done.
+Splunk Enterprise will add the report to the Reports listing page.

 If you convert a dashboard panel to a report and then edit the report so it uses a different visualization or has different visualization formatting, your changes will not automatically be reflected in the affiliated panel.
 To sync up the dashboard panel with the updated report, follow these steps: